 All University web pages:

 - Should be constructed using the University standard content management system (CMS.)
-Web pages constructed in an alternate CMS due to technical requirements not supported by the University standard content management system must be approved by Marketing Services and must adhere to University branding guidelines.
+Web pages constructed in an alternate CMS due to technical requirements not supported by the University standard content management system must be approved by University Communications and must adhere to University branding guidelines.

-- Templates are to be provided online and created and approved through Marketing Services in the Division of University Advancement.
+- Templates are to be provided online and created and approved through University Communications in the Division of University Advancement.

 - Faculty pages are not covered by CMS templates but must use the University logo in accordance with University branding guidelines.

-- Must coordinate the development of new web pages through Marketing Services, Web Communications, and Information and Technology Services (ITS), whether the pages are created in-house or using an approved vendor.
+- Must coordinate the development of new web pages through University Communications, Web Communications, and OneIT, whether the pages are created in-house or using an approved vendor.